NOAA-GSL/MATS/apps/README-params.txt

 superiorName: string (optional) - The name of any parameter on which this selection is dependent (e.g. data source is a superior of forecast length), written as a string.
 controlButtonCovered: boolean (required).
 When false that name of the selector will be hidden and the selection will be
             open and cannot be closed.
 When false the name is displayed and the selection opens up when the name is clicked on.
+controlButtonVisibility: "block | none" Written as a string.
+Determines the manner in which the selector will be displayed.
+‘Block’
+             displays the selector as a block type element, ‘none’ will not display the element.
 disableOtherFor: array of strings (optional) - Disables another selector, graying out all of its values and not allowing any to be selected.
 Written
             as an array of objects, with the key as the name of the selector to be disabled and the following being the conditions under which it is disabled.
 For example: {'truth_data_source':[statisticOptionsMap.none][0]} disable the ‘truth data source’